cumbach/FoodieFridge/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Ingredients + FridgeItems: Model and JSON API (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+Before building out the front end, I will begin by setting up a full JSON API for Ingredients and seed the database with ingredient data.
+I will also set up a full JSON API for FridgeItems.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture, Ingredient CRUD and FridgeItem CRUD (2.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, an Ingredient store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create
+`Index` and `IndexItem` React views for the Ingredients.
+I will also set up a FridgeItems store and CRUD functionality.
+FridgeItems can be created, read, edited and destroyed in the browser.
+FridgeItems should save to the database when a user clicks on the Ingredient, and should be destroyed when a user clicks on the FridgeItem.
 Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

 ### Phase 3: Notebooks and Tags (2 days)

+At the end of Phase 2,
+FridgeItems can be created, read, edited and destroyed in the browser.
+Notes should save to the database when the form loses focus or is left idle after editing.
+Lastly, while constructing the views I will start using basic bootstrap for styling.

 Phase 3 adds organization to the Notes.
 Notes belong to a Notebook, which has its own `Index` view.
 Create JSON API for Notebooks.
 Notes can also now be